storm-platform/storm-core/INSTALL.rst

 ..
-    This file is part of Brazil Data Cube Reproducible Research Management API.
-    Copyright (C) 2021 INPE.
+    Copyright (C) 2021 Storm Project.

-    Brazil Data Cube Reproducible Research Management API is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    storm-project is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

 Installation
 ============

-To install `bdcrrm-api`, please follow the instructions in the sections below.
+To install `storm-core`, please follow the instructions in the sections below.
 The choice of these sections should be made according to your needs and goals when using the tool.

 Development Installation - GitHub